 It is more complex (and interesting) than you think.

+What does light, medium, and dark roast coffee really mean?
 One would be forgiven for assuming that light roast coffee means mild-tasting; medium-roast coffee means, well, medium-strong tasting; and that dark roast has the strongest flavor.
 Simple, right?

 But those people would be wrong — kind-of.
 If reaching peak coffee has taught us anything, it is that nothing about coffee is as simple as it appears.